 Attention deficit hyperactivity disorder (ADHD) is one of the most common childhood disorders.
 It can continue through adolescence and adulthood.
 Symptoms include difficulty staying focused, paying attention, and controlling behavior, and hyperactivity.

-The CDC puts the average age of diagnosis for ADHD at 7 years old.
+The puts the average age of diagnosis for ADHD at 7 years old.
 When it comes to children with severe ADHD, the average age of diagnosis is 5 years old.
 For those with mild ADHD, it’s 8 years old.
 That’s right about the time that parents and teachers are focusing on children’s penmanship.

 There are many signs and symptoms of ADHD.
 Some are rather subtle, while others are quite obvious.
 For example, if your child has poor behavioral skills, academic difficulties, or problems with motor skills, it might be a sign of ADHD.
 Poor handwriting has also been linked to this condition.